heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

 # Top-level response

 Dear Sam,

-Thanks for the feedback!
-Both to you and the reviewers.

-We've revised our paper in accordance with your suggestions.

-The most important changes are:
+Thank you, and the reviewers, for for your elaborate and constructive feedback on the paper.

+We have revised the paper based on your suggestions, primarily focussing on developing a more clear explanation of the paper's scope and contributions, and accurately positioning it relative to alternative solutions and related work pointed out by you and the reviewers.
+We summarize these changes below.

+## Revision of the introduction

-* We have revised the introduction to clarify the modularity problem that we address.
+We have revised the introduction to clarify the modularity problem that we address.
 We have also nuanced the discussion of how standard algebraic effects and handlers (Eff, Koka, Frank, etc.)  support higher-order effects.
-We have used a concrete examples where we can, to make the discussion as concrete as possible.
-The revised introduction addresses the following reviewer concerns:
+We have added examples where we can, in an effort to make the discussion as concrete as possible.

-  > R2: Relation to existing mechanisms for simultaneous unfolding
+## Relation to existign mechanisms for simultaneous unfolding (R2)

-  The new introduction (e.g., the last paragraph before Section 1.1) positions our contribution as providing a semantics of such simultaneous unfolding (which we call "overloading" in the introduction, for lack of a better term) which supports composing effect theories on a par with, and in a similar tradition (i.e., using an initial encoding) as, algebraic effects and handlers.
+The new introduction (e.g., the last paragraph before Section 1.1) positions our contribution as providing a semantics of simultaneous unfolding (which we refer to as "overloading" in the introduction, for lack of a better term).
+Simultaneous unfolding, implemented as elaborations from higher-order to first-order effect trees supports composing effect theories on a par with, and in a similar tradition as, algebraic effects and handlers (S5).

-  As we elaborate in related work, we believe that most of the definitions we show in the paper could be supported using other models of simultaneous unfolding.
+As we elaborate in related work, we believe that most of the definitions shown in the paper could be supported using other models of simultaneous unfolding.
+To some extent, choosing a mechanism for simulteneous unfolding is an implementation detail, and orthogonal to the contribution of showing that such approach support composition of syntax, semantics, and proofs, as it affects mostly programming ergonomics.
 We opt for an initial encoding because it follows the tradition of implementing (e.g., in Haskell) and mechanizing (e.g., in Agda, Coq, and Idris) algebraic effects and handlers using initial encodings, and because initial encodings support inductive reasoning which we expect will be useful for future applications of our work.

-  > R3: Introduction is unclear about the support that algebraic effects and handlers has for higher-order operations already
+## Better explanation of existing support for higher-order operations in algebraic effects and handlers (R3)

 In the new subsection 1.2.2 we explain how algebraic effects and handlers support higher-order operations already, and elaborate on explain in what sense and under which circumstances this support provides unsatisfactory framework for implementing and reasoning about higher-order operations.

-  > R2,R3: Various problems with typing judgments
+## Improvements to Related Work section (all)

+We have made several improvements to the related work section, based on your and the reviewers' feedback, as follows:

-* We have revised the related work paragraphs about Matache et al.'s work on scoped effects as parameterized algebraic theories, in accordance with your suggestion and the suggestion of Reviewer 1.
+* we revised the paragraphs about Matache et al.'s work on scoped effects as parameterized algebraic theories,

-* Furthermore, we have further refined the related work section.
-Besides the already mentioned discussion of the work by Matche et al.:

-  > R3: Relationship with shallow handlers

-  + We have refined the paragraphs about final tagless to be more precise about how/why the paper uses initial encodings instead of final tagless encodings.
+* we refined the explanation of final tagless to be more precise about how and why the paper uses initial encodings, and

-  + We have added a paragraph about shallow handlers.
+* we added a paragraph on shallow handlers.

-* Furthermore, we have made the following adjustments to address other concerns raised by the reviewers.

-  > R3: Discuss how to disprove laws
+## Validity/disproving of laws (R3)

+Reviewer 3 inquires, in both their reviews, about disproving of equations, saying that it should be possible e.g. to disprove a law like `put s >> put s' ≡ put s`.

+While this is an interesting point, it somewhat conflates the different levels of reasoning involved.
+In short, the reasoning infrastructure developed in S5 is there to help derive *syntactic* equalities between effectful programs under a given theory;
+"disproving" equations means something different in the syntactic and semantic worlds, neither of which are related to expressiveness or consistency of the reasoning infrastructure.

+A key point---that admittedly deserves more explanation in the paper---is that laws are part of an effect's specification, rather than truths about how it computes.
+Similarly, the the purpose of the reasoning infrastructure developed in S5 is not to derive truths about effectful programs, but rather to provide infrastructure to equate programs modulo the laws of their effects.
+Whether such proofs are make sense semantically depends entirely on how we choose to handle/elaborate effects.

+On the syntactic level, to disprove a law means to show that it is underivable from the equations of a given theory.
+Fundamentally, these are questions *about* the theory, while the reasoning infrastructure we provide is there to support reasoning *with* a given theory.

+On the semantic level, we can disprove equations by showing that a given handler maps them to inequalities in the semantic domain.
+In this case, we prove the inequality in the semantic domain, not using the reasoning infrastructure from S5 which operates in the syntactic domain.

+Going back to the reviewer's example: the assumption that this equation should be refutable is grounded in our intuition of how the state effect should work, and as such is intrinsically connected to how we handle the state effect.
+While we could disprove the equation for a given handler of the state effect, we would do this in the semantic domain and not using our reasoning infrastructure.

+On the syntactic level, however, we cannot show that the equality is underivable, and nor should we able to!
+Equalities proven on the syntactic level remain valid for *any* handler that satisfies the equations of a theory, even if that handler *also satisfies other equations that violate our intuitive understanding of how an effect should behave*.

   We have clarified in the paper that the support for equational reasoning is on a par with the equational reasoning you get for standard algebraic effect theories.

   A refutation of the law `put s >> put s' ≡ put s` could follow along these lines.